tfinn91/RandomDocumentation/BioPerlDocumentation.md

 Hybrid Species -- Documentation
 ==============================================

 The following documentation was written with Mac OS X and UNIX in mind.
-I encourage you to unzip the file into your `/Documents` folder as this tutorial will work based on storing the files there (ex `/Documents/Hybrid Species Research`).
+I encourage you to unzip the Hybrid Species Research.zip file into your `/Documents` folder as this tutorial will work based on storing the files there (ex `/Documents/Hybrid Species Research`).

 The first thing we want to do is install the latest version of perl.
 To do this we will use Perlbrew to do the installation: